Bookkeeping Guide 2026-03-19

 • Backups and Archives: PDF scans, Excel spreadsheets for seven-year retention.

 Scan paper documents using OCR for searchable PDFs.
 Separate business expenses like fringe benefits or health insurance deductions.
-Consult a CPA for custom adjustments to fit your fiscal year.
+Consult a qualified accountant for custom adjustments to fit your accounting year.

 Review Loans and Liabilities